tomhoover/guide-programming-fundamentals-in-python/guide.md

 			cat['weight'] = cat['weight'] + 1
 	```

 	Use this notation to increase floats and integers.

-Try setting your original Pypet’s hungry variable to True and then call the function by writing `feed(cat)` at the bottom like so:
+4. Try setting your original Pypet’s hungry variable to `True` and include a `print cat` statement after `feed(cat)` to see if your Pypet's `hungry` variable changed to `False` and their `weight` variable incrased.

 	```py
 	print 'Welome to Pypet!'